Syed-rzv/CrisisLens-Submission/README.md

 # CrisisLens by Team Arcane - Emergency Response Analytics Platform

 This README contains information about setup, directory and some troubleshooting tips as well.
-Please follow the commands accurately.
+Please follow the commands accurately in the command prompt terminal.

 ## Video
 Click the thumbnail below to be re-directed to the video